avshytov/Fluid-Onset-Exact-Solution/README.md

 than the mean-free path, and of the order of the mean-free path.
 Thereby, one can employ the model implemented here to study the crossover between ballistic transport and fluidity, as well as the ohmic regime.

+This work was supported by the EPSRC grant EP/T001194/1